kooparse/zalgebra/README.md

-length | Return the magniture of the given quaternion sub | Construct quaternion resulting from the subtraction of two given ones add | Construct quaternion resulting from the addition of two given ones mult | Construct quaternion resulting from the multiplication of two given ones scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix
+length | Return the magniture of the given quaternion sub | Construct quaternion resulting from the subtraction of two given ones add | Construct quaternion resulting from the addition of two given ones mul | Construct quaternion resulting from the multiplication of two given ones scale | Construct quaternion resulting from the multiplication of all components of the given quat dot | Return the dot product between two quaternions toMat4 | Convert given quat to rotation 4x4 matrix